Content on this page

 2) Paste a job description, or use a sample job description

 3) Jobscan scores your CV and suggests improvements

 In January 2023, I saw a job advertised on Indeed and decided to apply for it.
 It took me just a few minutes to update my CV, which I uploaded, and then I just needed to write a cover letter.
 I decided to find out what would happen if I asked ChatGPT, “Write a cover letter for a [name of job role that I applied for] job”.
 I copied it, edited it to make it more relevant to my experience, pasted that cover letter in the relevant section, and then submitted my application.
 Nearly two weeks later, I received an offer of a job interview 😊

 AI can be used to generate personalised cover letters.
 These letters can be tailored to the specific job opening and the job seeker’s skills and experience.
 Below I have attached an example of a cover letter that ChatGPT generated for a Project Manager job.
 I asked it to “Write a cover letter for a Project Manager job for someone with little experience” (because most teachers won’t have had a previous roles as a ‘Project Manager’.

-It might be worth having a look at AI such as ChatGPT and Google’s Bard to get a template which you can adapt for your own use if you are stuck for ideas.
+It might be worth having a look at AI such as ChatGPT and Google Gemini (previously known as Bard) to get a template which you can adapt for your own use if you are stuck for ideas.
 The main advantage was that it was very quick… much quicker than spending hours searching for cover letters.

 You can do the same for CV Personal Statements.
 Here is one I did using Google’s Bard: